sidney-eliot/3d-artists-handbook/content/theory/composition.md

 ></div>

 ### Color, Saturation and Contrast
 Bolder colors for more important things and duller/ muted color for unimportant things.
-If the entire piece is very dark then lighter colors will draw attention and when it is very light darker colors will draw attention
+If the entire piece is very dark then lighter colors will draw attention and when it's very light darker colors will draw attention

 ### Placement of Key Elements
 #### (Fibonacci) Golden Ratio/ Golden Mean